-- No Excise Tax Gross-Ups.
-We do not provide our management with "excise tax gross-ups" in the event of a change of control. - X Ban on Short Sales, Hedging and Pledging.
-We do not allow our management or directors to engage in hedging (including through derivative securities) or pledging transactions in our stock. - X No Enhanced Benefit Programs.
-We do not provide our management with pensions or any other enhanced benefit programs beyond those that are typically available to all other employees. - X No Option Repricing.
-We are not permitted to reprice stock options without stockholder approval. - Limited Perquisites.
-Our management receives minimal perquisites. - ✗ No Evergreen Provisions.
-Our equity compensation plans do not contain any "evergreen" provisions to increase shares available for issuance as equity awards.
-Any increase in available shares for equity awards must be approved by stockholders.
+- Excise Tax Gross-Ups.
+We do not provide our management with "excise tax grossups" in the event of a change in control. - Short Sales, Hedging and Pledging.
+We do not allow our management or directors to engage in hedging (including through derivative securities) or pledging transactions in our stock. - Enhanced Benefit Programs.
+We do not provide our management with pensions or any other enhanced benefit programs beyond those that are typically available to all other employees.